Paul Gregg (economist)

-Professor Paul Gregg CBE is a British academic, and expert on labour markets and welfare reform.
+Paul Gregg CBE is a British academic, and expert on labour markets and welfare reform.
 He is currently a Commissioner on the Social Mobility and Child Poverty Commission.

 Academic career

 Paul Gregg is Professor of Economic and Social Policy at the University of Bath and Senior Research Fellow in Labour Markets at the Centre for Economic Performance at the London School of Economics.

 He is a programme director at the Centre for Market and Public Organisation at the University of Bristol covering Families, Children and Welfare, and former Professor of Economics at the University of Bristol, and Director of the Centre for the Analysis of Social Policy at the University of Bath.

 He is a member of the Governing Board of the New UK Birth Cohort Study, and is affiliated to the Centre for Economic Performance at HM Treasury.

 He has published widely on employment and household issues, and is joint editor of “The labour market in winter: the state of working Britain 2010” (Oxford: Oxford University Press, 2011).

 He was appointed CBE in the 2018 New Year Honours for services to children and social mobility.